Skip to main content

 BodyRequest body for POST/PUT/PATCH (up to 64KB)

-Expected keywordsStrings that must appear in the response body
+Expected keywordA string that must appear in the response body (up to 1000 bytes)

-Unexpected keywordsStrings that must not appear in the response body
+Unexpected keywordA string that must not appear in the response body (up to 1000 bytes)

 Larm checks your URL from multiple global locations simultaneously and uses majority voting to confirm the result — a single probe failure won’t trigger a false alert.